JorjaFox/library/content/posts/recaps/csi/burden-of-proof.md

 A body hidden in the Western Las Vegas Anthropology Department leads the CSI team to a disturbing case of child abuse.
 The CSI team is called to investigate an apparent gun shot victim found hidden in a 'body farm' -- a controlled environment where human decomposition is studied by scientists.
 The investigation leads them back to the victim's home where they discover a disturbing piece of evidence-- a photograph of a naked 12-year-old girl.
 A seemingly typical homicide investigation takes an unpredictable turn to a disconcerting case of child abuse when the girl turns out to be the daughter of the dead man's girlfriend.
 Also, Grissom's leadership is questioned by some members of his staff.

-## Sara Sidle Review
+## Character Review

 Sara always wanted to go to the body farm, and is excited to hear about it.
-When Grissom perfoms experiments with raw beef, he asks Sara to clean it up, apparently unaware she is a vegetarian and has been since the pig experiment.
+When Grissom performs experiments with raw beef, he asks Sara to clean it up, apparently unaware she is a vegetarian and has been since the pig experiment.

 Feeling she is unnoticed and not respected by Grissom, she puts in for a leave of absence.
 When Sara tries to talk about it with Grissom, he further compounds the matter with a noticeable lack of attention; she is disappointed when he says that the lab needs her -- she was hoping that he did.
 Grissom sends her a plant as an apology, because Sara likes living things, which seems to inspire Sara to stay.